 Why should I hire someone to help me to migrate?
 Can I make an application on my own?

 You may apply on your own without hiring anyone to help you and your case may be approved.
-However, there are two kinds of serious risks of doing it this way.
+However, there are two serious risks of doing it this way.

 First, moving to a new country is a serious matter with long term consequences to your life.
 If something goes wrong and your case is rejected or delayed, how serious would that be to your plans?
 Do you want to take this risk?
 We do these applications every day as our profession and so the risk of problems occurring is minimized.